 This format works well as a drip campaign or a recurring segment.
 Each issue delivers a lesson or deep dive into a specific topic.
 It works beautifully for onboarding new subscribers and guiding them through the fundamentals of affiliate marketing.

-For new subscribers to your list, you might create a five-day educational series on how to launch their first affiliate website.
+For new subscribers to your list, consider creating a five-day educational series on how to launch their first affiliate website.
 Day one could focus on mindset, day two on niche selection, and so on, with each day leading naturally toward your Wealthy Affiliate link as the recommended tool.

 Regardless of the format, the goal is to deliver value and build a pattern of helpfulness and consistency.
 That is what drives long-term engagement.